Sensory Seeking vs Sensory Sensitive

 • Jump, hop or crash into things, sometimes to the point of being unsafe

-• Prefer ‘rough play’ in social environments
+• Prefer ‘rough play’

 • Touch objects and people often